-- 1. Hold a Bachelor's or Master's degree from an accredited college or university in a relevant discipline of science, engineering or mathematics. - 2.
-Have a grade point average (GPA) of 3.0 or higher (or equivalent) during the last two years of undergraduate program, and 3.0 or higher during the Master's degree program. - 3.
-Have a minimum combined score on the verbal and quantitative sections of the Graduate Record Examination (GRE) of 1000 for the M.S. program or 1120 for the PhD program. - 4.
-International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+- 1. Hold a Bachelor's or Master's degree from an accredited college or university in a relevant discipline of science, engineering or mathematics. - Have a grade point average (GPA) of 3.0 or higher (or equivalent) during the last two years of undergraduate program, and 3.0 or higher during the Master's degree program. - Submit official Graduate Record Examination (GRE) - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 80 on the iBT TOEFL, 550 on the paper-based TOEFL, 213 on the CBT TOEFL or 6.5 overall on the IELTS is required.
-A score of at least 50 on the Test of Spoken

-English (TSE) is required in order to be eligible for a teaching assistantship.

-Meet the University's general requirements for admission to graduate programs.
+A score of at least 50 on the Test of Spoken English (TSE) is required in order to be eligible for a teaching assistantship. - Meet the University's general requirements for admission to graduate programs.
 All application materials should be submitted by February 15 in order to be considered for Fall term admission and by September 1 for Spring term admission.